pardisderakhshandeh/pardisderakhshandeh.github.io/_pages/about.md

 <div class="about-text-col" markdown="1">
 <p>

-  I am a PhD candidate in the Department of Linguistics at Stony Brook University.
+  I am a PhD candidate in [Department of Linguistics at Stony Brook University](https://linguistics.stonybrook.edu/), where I work on syntax and morphology.
+I joined the program in 2021 and am advised by Dr. [Paco Ordóñez](https://linguistics.stonybrook.edu/people/faculty).
   My research focuses on complex alignment systems: what gives rise to them, how apparently complicated agreement patterns are built from smaller pieces of grammatical structure, and what theoretical architecture is needed to model them.
 I pursue these questions through Behbahani, a Southwestern Iranian language whose split alignment patterns make these mechanisms empirically visible.